The Lives of Roma and Sinti in Europe Before, During, and After the National Socialist Dictatorship and the Holocaust

 Historical Background

-Roma and Sinti, often inaccurately called “Gypsies,” are the largest European minority, numbering an estimated 8 million people.
+Roma and Sinti, often inaccurately called “Gypsies,” are the largest European minority, numbering an estimated 8 million people (note: the term "gypsy" is widely considered to be a derogatory term and is not recommended to be used; it is included here in quotations as a learning opportunity for students to provide a historical reference of the term used by some at that time).
 Originally migrating from northeastern India, where culturally and linguistically related groups still live, Roma and Sinti emigrated in several waves between the 5th and the 11th centuries from that region to Persia and the Byzantine Empire.
-The majority of the Roma settled in Central and Eastern Europe during the Turkish Wars (17th through 19th centuries, often by the order of the local rulers; they also settled in Western European countries.
+The majority of the Roma settled in Central and Eastern Europe during the Turkish Wars (17th through 19th centuries, often by the order of the local rulers).
+They also settled in Western European countries.
 However, although they have lived in Europe for more than a thousand years, they do not have a country of their own.

 Roma and Sinti speak different languages.
-Although all their languages have common Indian roots – with words from Persian, Armenian and Greek – they have become distinct in the course of their development.
-Various Sinti languages are spoken in North and West Europe; the Romani languages dominate in Central and South Europe.
-Influences from surrounding languages, such as Albanian and Turkish on the Balkans and Romanian, Hungarian and various Slavic languages, are evident.
+Although all their languages have common Indian roots – with words from Persian, Armenian, and Greek – they have become distinct in the course of their development.
+Various Sinti languages are spoken in Northern and Western Europe; the Romani languages dominate in Central and Southern Europe.
+Influences from surrounding languages, such as Albanian and Turkish in the Balkans and Romanian, Hungarian, and various Slavic languages, are evident.

 The lives of Roma and Sinti are diverse and deeply integrated into their respective home countries.
 They are citizens, speak the official languages, and generally adhere to mainstream religious denominations.
 Over the centuries, they have made significant contributions to the culture and economy of the nations in which they reside.